DTS-STN/secure-client-hub/.github/README.md

-# Secure Client Hub.
+# Service Canada Client Hub

-Secure Client Hub for Service Canada users accessing benefit details in a unified and consistent experience.
+Service Canada Client Hub for Service Canada users accessing benefit details in a unified and consistent experience.

 This application is not released yet.